gmpassos/dart_bump/README.md

 * Dart 3.x+
 * OpenAI API key (optional but recommended)

-If no API key is provided, version bumping still works, but the changelog entry will be a placeholder.
+If no API key is provided, version bumping still works, but the CHANGELOG entry will be a placeholder.

 ---